Understanding Indigenous Matters

 - Stage 2: Negotiation of An Agreement In Principle

-- Stage 3: Negotiation to Finalize a Treaty
+- Stage 3: Negotiation to Finalize the Accord

 How long does it take?

-The time to negotiate a treaty will depend on the matters being negotiated and the preferences and actions of the parties.
-Treaties are typically hundreds of pages in length, covering dozens of subjects.
-It is common for treaty negotiations to exceed ten years.
+The time to negotiate an Accord will depend on the matters being negotiated and the preferences and actions of the parties.
+Constitutionally-protected Aboriginal rights agreements are typically hundreds of pages in length, covering dozens of subjects.
+It is common for negotiations to exceed ten years.

 Who is involved?

-The Province, the Government of Canada, and the Mi’kmaq Confederacy of Prince Edward Island, representing the MI’kmaq of PEI, are involved in negotiating a treaty.
+The Province, the Government of Canada, and L'nuey, representing the Mi'kmaq of PEI, are involved in negotiations.

 What is the role of the Province?